-The StackLight Elasticsearch-Kibana plugin 0.10.1 contains the following updates:
+The StackLight Elasticsearch-Kibana plugin 1.0.0 contains the following updates:

-- Fixed the curator job to work with Elasticsearch 2.X.
+- Fixed an issue to allow the configuration of a list of LDAP servers.
+See #1624002. - Added support to handle the scripts execution option that is required for the OpenStack Telemetry plugin. - Fixed the curator job to work with Elasticsearch 2.x.
 See #1616765. - Added support for wildcard SSL certificates.
 See #1608665. - Fixed the UI issue with the LDAP protocol radio button.
-See #1599778.
+See #1599778. - Fixed a race condition when scaling up the Elasticsearch cluster leading to unavailability of Kibana dashboards. #1552258. - Prevent co-installation with the Contrail plugin. #1646550.